 Now you will need a book.
 I got this one at the dollar store.

-I wanted the side and the back of the book brown, so I painted it with brown tole paint.
+I wanted the side and the back of the book brown, so I painted it with brown arylic paint.

 Next, take some Mod Podge and spread it along all sides of the paper so that the sheets will stay together.
 Put something heavy on it to dry.
 We are going to hollow out the book.

 Here is the poem that will go in the book.
 It is one I came up with.
 There are many other poems online.
 Just google them.
 If you want this one, you can download it here, then print it out.

 so he can get in on Christmas night.